matteoferla/DirEvo_tools/readme.md

 * make size responsive.
 * https. switch to gnunicorn from waitress or let Apache server handle it.
 * Make sure code supports badly formatted sequences. e.g. numbers and spaces and newlines.
-* edit ajax views to specificy server side errors.
-Also edit js side to catch client side errors.
+* Also edit js side to catch client side errors.
-* Talk to Wayne about conceptual issues with PCR efficiency
-* Lastly, ask Wayne where the server physically lives.

 # Bullcrap area